twilio/twilio-voice-react-native/README.md

 After installing the Twilio Voice React Native SDK to your Expo application, please follow this [doc](./docs/expo/app-config.md) for steps on configuring your Expo app with the proper permissions and grants to use Twilio Voice features.

+### Using 2.x in a framework-less (bare) React Native application

+Please see this [document](/docs/bare-rn-support-guide.md) for forking and customizing the SDK for your use-case.

 ## 1.x Documentation

 ### Getting Started